dvln/out/README.md

  * out.Fatal\[f|ln\](...)                                       (always exits)

-Each of these map to two io.Writers, one "defaulting" for the screen and the other targeted towards log file output (default is to discard log file output until it is set up, see below).
+Each of these map to two io.Writers, one "defaulting" for the screen and the other usually targeted towards log file output (default is to discard log file output until it is configured, see below).
 One can, of course, redirect either or both of these output streams anywhere via io.Writers (or multi-Writers).
+One can also send output to the two output streams via an io.Writer at the desired level, there are a couple ways to get a writer but the easiest way is to use out.TRACE, out.DEBUG, out.VERBOSE, out.INFO, out.NOTE, out.ISSUE, out.ERROR, out.FATAL directly:

+ * fmt.Fprintf(out.DEBUG, "%s", someDebugString)    (same as out.Debug(..))
+ * fmt.Fprintf(out.INFO, "%s", someString)          (same as out.Print|out.Info)
+ * ...

+One can use an API to get a writer based on a Level type if desired:

+ * fmt.Fprintf(out.GetWriter(out.LevelInfo), "%s", someString)
+ * fmt.Fprintf(out.GetWriter(out.LevelDebug), "%s", someDebugString)
+ * ...

+Just like the function calls the io.Writer for any level goes to the same two underlying io.Writers.
+Also like the function all interface the output to those two writers and any attached meta-data functions the same (ie: you'll get output if the selected output level is high enough based on your thresholds, etc).

-An example of standard usage:
+An example of standard usage via the functions:

 ```go
     import (